damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/business-development/index.html.md

  - #BDRing - Doing your job...Kris Touzel
  - #SQLing - Winning at your job...Ryan Caplin
- - #BDR - Boss Destroying Revenue...Joe Lucas
+ - #BDR - Boss Destroying Revenue

 #### Frequently Asked Questions<a name="questions"></a>